sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

  * clear workbench
  * do upgrade stuff
  * set up SS4 vanilla install
- * add your module again (upgrade branch)
+ * add your module / project again (upgrade branch)
  * do more upgrade stuff

-Once that has completed you an MANUALLY:
+Once that has completed you can MANUALLY:
  * review and fix any outstanding issues (many of them clearly marked) OR rerun full process (it is repeatable).
- * merge your upgrade branch into your master (and delete it)
+ * merge your upgrade branch into your master (and delete the upgrade branch)
  * you are now SS4 ready

 # prerequisites before you start:

- - module to be upgraded needs to be listed on packagist
  - projects need to be a git repository (private is fine)
+ - for modules only:
+     - module to be upgraded needs to be listed on packagist.
- - for modules only, composer file needs to follow this pattern (installer-name requirement may be dropped in the future)
+     - composer file needs to follow this pattern (installer-name requirement may be dropped in the future)

-- **IMPORTANT** The module's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
+- **IMPORTANT** The module's / project's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
 This means that you create folders, similar to **silverstripe/framework**, where classes are put in semantic folder names.
 You do not need to use title case for the folder names as this will be fixed by the upgrade tool.

-- Separate MyPage and MyPageController into separate classes and move them into Pages and Control folder
+- Separate MyPage and MyPageController into separate classes and move them into Pages and Control folder (moving both into a PageTypes folder is fine also).
 ```
 /code/MyPage1.php (contains class MyPage1 AND MyPage1_Controller)
 /code/MyPage2.php (contains class MyPage2 AND MyPage2_Controller)